 All applications should be submitted to the principal of the requested school.

 If a child already attends a school as an out-of-area approved student, the application must be completed and submitted each school year.
-The continuation is not automatic, and the application must be submitted to the school during the out-of-area application window, which is from March 1–May 1.
+The continuation of a previous year's out-of-area is not automatic, and the application must be submitted to the school during the out-of-area application window.

-NOTE: If you are requesting a transfer to a secondary school for a reason other than daycare or continuation, the application must be submitted to the principal of the home school.
-All other applications are to be submitted to the school you are requesting a transfer to.
-See "Applications" above for a fillable pdf form (which can be printed and saved).
+NOTE: If you are requesting a transfer to a secondary school for a reason other than daycare, the application must be submitted to the principal of the requested school.
+ALL PROFESSIONAL RECOMMENDATION REQUESTS MUST BE SENT TO CENTRAL OFFICE: THE OFFICE OF PUPIL PERSONNEL.

-- The family moves after the first day of school
+- The family moves into the attendance area after the first day of school

 - Daycare (for students Grades K–8 only)